-5 Conclusion
+5. Conclusion

-It is shown that it is possible to obtain comparable results between numerical simulations and measurement results of such a challenging construction site like the Gotthard Base Tunnel.
+It has been shown that it is possible to obtain comparable results between numerical simulations and measurement results of such a challenging construction site as the Gotthard BaseTunnel.
 This is valid when looking into radial displacements and the extrusion of the face.

 A prerequisite for these simulations is to have very good geological and geotechnical documentation during the design and the construction stage as was the case during the construction of the Gotthard Base Tunnel.
-Especially the determination of Young's moduli with different lateral pressures has great relevance for predicting deformations in tunnels with squeezing conditions.
+Especially the determination of Young's moduli with different side pressures has great relevance for predicting deformations in tunnels with squeezing conditions.